ooni/ooni.org/content/support/faq.md

 You have the following options:

-* **OONI PostgreSQL Metadb.** This system enables you to set-up your own instance (and to have an always in sync version) of the OONI measurement database that powers the [OONI API](https://api.ooni.io/) and [OONI Explorer](https://explorer.ooni.org/).
-Learn how to set-up your own copy of the OONI metadb through this [documentation](https://github.com/ooni/sysadmin/blob/metadb-share/docs/metadb-sharing.md).

 * **Amazon S3.** Thanks to the [Amazon Open Data program](https://aws.amazon.com/government-education/open-data/), the whole OONI dataset can be fetched from the [ooni-data Amazon S3 bucket](https://ooni-data.s3.amazonaws.com/).
 Learn more through our relevant [blog post](https://ooni.org/post/mining-ooni-data/).